trajafri/eureka/y-comb/README.md

 # whY-Combinator

-If you are told to write a recursive factorial function in a language like TypeScript, you will come up with something like the program below:
+If you are told to write a recursive factorial function in TypeScript, you will come up with something like the program below:

 ```typescript